London Pubs Group

 TW7 6QJ

-The Red Lion is not a listed building, but is on CAMRA's National Inventory as a One Star pub with an interior of Special National Historic Interest, and the description is as follows: "Believed to have been built by T H Nowell Parr (it has many features seen in his other pubs for Fullers & Royal Brewery) in the early 1900s it retains many original fittings in three rooms.
+Although this pub is not a listed building, it is a One Star pub on the Campaign for Real Ale’s (CAMRA) National Inventory with an interior of special national historic interest, and the description is as follows: "Believed to have been built by T H Nowell Parr (it has many features seen in his other pubs for Fullers & Royal Brewery) in the early 1900s it retains many original fittings in three rooms.
 The exterior features arcading of six bays with a dado of dark green / brown glazed brick with green tiles (possibly Royal Doulton which were the choice of Nowell Parr) above, some in relief.
 There are two disused doors – one on the right was the off sales and the other presumably a private entrance.
 On the right twin doors with ‘Bottles’ and‘ Jugs’ (assumed to have been moved) lead to the public bar – a disused door into this room has ‘The Red Lion’ in the top light.
 Beyond the stud wall on the left is now a kitchen but there was an off-sales in this area originally.

 The public bar has a bar counter that looks to be from the inter-war period with its inlaid red top whereas the bar back is much older consisting of two bays with leaded mirrored panels.
 Behind the servery is a publican’s office still in use, with a sliding door having an Edwardian etched panel in it.
 The fireplace has an inter-war wood surround but the interior tiles are modern; good loose benches (dated?) and old dado panelling.
 At the rear of the room is a pool table – it is not obvious if there were two rooms originally.
 Lots of colourful leaded lights in the exterior windows.